-The expected creditable ratio for 2016 and actual creditable ratio for 2015 were both 0%.
+The expected creditable ratio for 2017 and actual creditable ratio for 2016 were both 0%.

-Effective January 1, 2015, the creditable ratio for the individual shareholders residing in the Republic of China will be half of the original creditable ratio according to the revised Article 66-6 of the Income Tax Law.
+Effective January 1, 2016, the creditable ratio for the individual shareholders residing in the Republic of China will be reduced to half of the original creditable ratio according to the revised Article 66-6 of the Income Tax Law.
+The expected creditable ratio for 2017 mentioned above is only for reference as it will become invalid based on the abolishment of Partially Imputation System on Integrated Income Tax due to an amendment to Taiwan Income Tax Act resolved in the third-reading by Legislative Yuan on January 18, 2018.